 Even a little thing like a dry throat may make sleeping more difficult.
 Most heating systems dry the air in your bedroom, so borrow a humidifier to see if it will help.
 Keeping heat down and having a window open can also keep the humidity up.

 In addition to the fan strategy, try particular kinds of music to blot out the noise.
-Play a recording of music that has no words, no definite melody, and not a lot of change in the volume.
+Play a recording of music with no words, no definite melody, and not a lot of change in the volume.
 Baroque music is a good choice.
-There are many tapes of sounds that aid sleep by quieting the mind, emotions, and body.
-Check at your local counseling center, a mental health center, or a holistic health center.
+Many types of sounds aid sleep by quieting the mind, emotions, and body.
+Check at your local counseling center, a mental health center, or a holistic health center for tapes or CDs.
 There are even playlists of them on many streaming services.

 If desperate, you might try earplugs that workers use on noisy jobs.
-If you use cotton earplugs, be sure to use balls large enough that they won't work down into your ear canal while you sleep and have to be removed by a physician.
+If you use cotton earplugs, be sure to use balls large enough that they won't work down into your ear canal while you sleep, requiring a physician to remove them.

 If you are in bed and unable to sleep, many experts suggest getting completely out of bed, sitting in a chair, and reading, writing letters, or doing some quiet activity away from screens.
 As you get sleepy, go back to bed and use a relaxation technique to fall asleep.
 Make your bed a place to sleep, not a place to get other things done.

-The role of exercise cannot be stressed enough!
-Adding regular exercise -- brisk walking, riding an exercycle (perhaps while watching TV), swimming -- has helped many people sleep better.
-The more active your body is during the day, the more likely it is that you'll be able to go to sleep when it's time for your body to be quiet.
+The role of exercise cannot be stressed enough.
+Adding regular exercise — brisk walking, riding an exercise bicycle (perhaps while watching TV), swimming — has helped many people sleep better.
+The more active your body is during the day, the more likely you'll be able to go to sleep when it's time for your body to be quiet.
 Quiet time for sleep needs to be a contrast to a more active day.

 What should you do when you're awake after just two, three, or four hours of sleep?
 Do not drink, eat, or smoke when you wake up.
-If you do, you'll find yourself waking up for them after just three or four nights of such treats.
+If you do, you'll find yourself getting into the habit of waking up for them after just three or four nights of doing so.

 Do get out of bed, read, write letters, or do some quiet activity.
 Reactions to the stresses of everyday life can result in a level of sleep that is easily interrupted.
 A good stress-management program can help.
-Contact your counseling service for such a program.
+Consider contacting your local counseling service to see if they offer such a program.

 Get up and begin the day.
-If you're rested, you've probably had enough sleep and have a head start on most people.
+If you feel rested, you've probably had enough sleep and have a head start on most people.
 If you're still tired, get up anyway and go through the day, avoiding naps.
 Start the routines suggested in the basic strategies to rebuild your sleep cycle.

 You can also build an exercise program and stress-management training into your life.
 By learning to be less stressed during the day, you also learn to sleep better at night.

 A good stress-management program helps you learn how to manage those frequent stressors so you can go more easily through each day.
-You can also find out about stress-management programs from your local guidance and mental health centers, extension agencies, and family physicians.
+You can also find out about stress-management programs from your local mental health and guidance centers, extension agencies, and family physicians.
 More and more hospitals are also offering such programs to help people develop healthier lifestyles.

 Sleep needs vary from person to person.
-Some need only four hours per night, but others may need 10.
+Some need only four hours per night, but others may need ten.

 Some people complain because they only sleep five or six hours each night, yet many of these people wake up feeling rested in the morning and function well during the day.
 If that’s the case, five or six hours of sleep is all they need most of the time.
 Needing less sleep doesn’t mean that you have insomnia.

 Other people feel tired after eight hours of sleep.
 They need more than the "normal" seven-to-eight-hour average.
 Just one more hour of sleep often gives these people the rest they need.
-Don’t be afraid to experiment to find the amount of sleep you need.
+Don’t be afraid to experiment to find the amount of sleep that suits your needs.

-Remember, too, that the amount of sleep you need will vary over time.
-Your need for sleep may decrease and your ability to go to sleep may improve when you are exercising regularly and doing things you enjoy and do easily.
-You may need more sleep and experience more sleeplessness if you are under more stress or as you become less active.
-(We’ve got a separate page all about proper amounts of sleep if you want to learn more.)
+Remember, too, that the amount of sleep you require will vary over time.
+Your need for sleep may decrease, and your ability to go to sleep may improve when you exercise regularly or do things you enjoy without much stress.
+You may need more sleep and experience more sleeplessness if you are under more pressure or as you become less active.
+Check out our page covering recommended amounts of sleep if you’re interested in learning more.